 Several studies have found that flexible, minimalist footwear (similar to shoes designed to provide an experience akin to barefoot running) appear to help people with knee arthritis by changing the way they walk, and therefore shifting the loading on the knee joint, which in turn reduces pain.

-Some people swear by orthotics – though perhaps these should be custom-made, as there’s little evidence that over-the-counter orthotics are effective for knee osteoarthritis.
-However, orthotics are helpful for foot and ankle arthritis.
+Some people swear by orthotics – though perhaps these should be custom-made, as there's little evidence that over-the-counter orthotics are effective for knee osteoarthritis.
+However, the right orthotics can be helpful for foot and ankle arthritis.